How to cover the costs?

 Depending on availability of funds DAAD scholarship holders will get some of the cost of the International Class and of the excursions reimbursed, hence their individual contribution amounts to approximately 300,00 - 400,00 EUR.

 There are a number of scholarship organizations who occasionally award scholarships for our programme.
 You find addresses of other scholarship organisations here.

 When you apply for a student visa at the German Embassy in your country you will have to prove that you have sufficient funds to live in Germany.
 Please contact the German Embassy soon after you have received the admission to the programme.
 An official statement of financial coverage of 20.664,- Euros (10.000,- € for the first year) is required.

 Please be aware that in a small town like Flensburg it is difficult for students to find jobs to finance their studies.
 Therefore you should not rely on this option.

 The German language course during the first month of your stay in Germany is not compulsory for self-financing students but we strongly recommend that you participate if you have no German language skills.

-Self- financing students are expected to pay a deposit of 1800 Euro on top.
+Self- financing students are expected to pay a deposit of 1.800,00 EUR on top of this after their arrival in Germany.
 This deposit will be used to pay for the cost of the International Class and for part of the cost for excursions.
 We will account for the expenditure before you complete your studies and return the balance if applicable.